MalonzaElkanah/Flask-Auth-Template/README.md

 ```
 - The project contains a `.env.sample` file at its root with the environment variables required to run the app.
 Copy the file and name it `.env`, populating it with the correct values.

+### Database Initialization

+- This Flask application needs a [PostgreSQL](https://www.postgresql.org/docs/current/tutorial-start.html) database to store data.
+Create a database for this project, get the Database Name, Port, host, username and password and add it to `.env` file as shown in `.env.sample` file.
 - Run the following commands to set-up(create tables for the project) the database using [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/index.html):
 ```bash
 $ flask db init